Skip to content

 When you register for the ISBN and the LCCN, you’ll be asked the price of your book, so figure that out beforehand if you can.
 If you can’t figure it out, you’ll definitely need to figure out what you’ll be charging at this point.

-If you want an ebook and you’re going with Amazon and want a 70% royalty rate, you’ll need to price your book between $2.99 and $9.99.
+If you want an ebook and you’re going with Amazon, you’ll need to price your book between $2.99 and $9.99 if you want a 70% royalty rate.
 For a full list of Amazon’s list price requirements, click the link.

-The pricing works slightly different if you’re publishing a paperback.
+The pricing works slightly differently if you’re publishing a paperback or hardcover.
 Amazon or any other retailer or distributor will need to factor in the cost of printing.

-Keep in mind that printing a children’s picture book will cost more than a non-picture book.
-This means your royalty per sale will be less because the printing cost will increase.
+Keep in mind that no matter which retailer or distributor you use, printing a children’s picture book or chapter book will cost more than printing a non-picture book.
+This means your royalty per sale will be lower because the printing costs will higher.

 You can check out KDP Amazon printing costs with the link.

-To give you an idea, my book, How to Write a Children’s Fiction Book, is 250+ pages and there no colored pictures, I went with $9.99 for paperback and $6.99 for the ebook.
+To give you an idea, my book, How to Write a Children’s Fiction Book, is over 200 pages, and there are no colored pictures.
+I went with $9.99 for the paperback, but have since increased it to $14.95.
+The ebook is set at $6.99.

 I also sell the ebook directly from my website using PayPal.
 You can check out how that works HERE.

-Now you’re up to speed and ready for uploading to an aggregator or retailer.
-Which will it be?
+Now you’re up to speed and ready for uploading to an aggregator.

-First thing is to decide what service you’ll use to distribute your book.
+First thing is to decide which service you’ll use to distribute your book.

 TIP: If you have an existing version of your book that you no longer want active, take it down before uploading the new version.